-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities housing stock along with neighborhood revitalization efforts with PHA offices and Elderly Services space.
+No Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities housing stock along with neighborhood revitalization efforts with PHA offices and Elderly Services space.
 Potential for conversion to project based assistance under RAD.
-Westpark Plaza PA002093 66 Units Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+78. Westpark Plaza PA002093 66 Units Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
-West Philadelphia North of Market Street 45 Market West to be planned and begin acquisition activities.
-Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
-May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
-May use ACCs and/or Capital Funds to develop units.
-Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
-Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
-May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+79. West Philadelphia North of Market Street 45 Market West to be planned and begin acquisition activities.
+Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts. conveyances to PRA May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
-West Park Apartments PA002039 325 Family High- Rise Units Intent for RAD Conversion Possible candidate for modernization, rehabilitation, revitalization, which may include some Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed- finance development or to private developers.
+80. West Park Apartments PA002039 325 Family High- Rise Units Intent for RAD Conversion Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed-finance development or to private developers.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible early relocation in connection with RAD conversion.
 Possible homeownership component in connection with potential modernization and revitalization.

-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities

 and/or LIHTC

+Application.

-Whitehall 188 Family Application.
-Possible candidate for
+81. Whitehall 188 Family Possible candidate for

-Apartments I 188 Family modernization,
+Apartments I modernization,

 PA002034 rehabilitation with

-171002034 capital funds, bond
+capital funds, bond proceeds, MTW,

-proceeds, MTW,

 program income,

 private funds with

 Choice/RAD and/or

 LIHTC Application.

-741 Family, Low- Possible candidate for 279 Elderly Possible conversion of
+82. Wilson Park 741 Family, Low- Possible candidate for 279 Elderly Possible conversion of

 PA002013 rise; Elderly, modernization, Units units/parcels for residential unit

 High- rise rehabilitation with reconfiguration and commercial

 capital funds, bond economic development,

 proceeds, MTW, management offices, community

 program income, and supportive services offices

 private funds with and/or open space.

 Choice/RAD and/or

-Walton School LIHTC Application.
-Redevelopment into
+02 Walton School LIHTC Application.

-watton School Senior
+83. waiton School Redevelopment into Senior

 Housing.
 Possible

 candidate for

 modernization,

 rehabilitation with

 capital funds, bond

 proceeds, MTW,

 program income,

 private funds with

 Choice/RAD, ACC

 and/or LIHTC

-Application.

-Reynolds Redevelopment of
+84. Reynolds Application.
+Redevelopment of

+04. School Vacant

-School Vacant School in Sharswood
+School School in Sharswood

 Neighborhood.

 Possible candidate for

 modernization,

 rehabilitation with

 capital funds, bond

 proceeds, MTW,

-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities program income, private funds with RAD, and/or LIHTC Application.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities

+program income,

+private funds with

+RAD, and/or LIHTC

+Application.

-Appendix E: Planned Demo/Dispo Additional Documentation
+Appendix D: Planned Demo/Dispo Additional Documentation

-Listed below are scattered sites units that are planned for demolition and/or disposition in FY 2021 or subsequent periods.
+Listed below are scattered sites units that are planned for demolition and/or disposition in FY 2022 or subsequent periods.
 PHA may modify this listing in the future.
+Due to variances with disposition, demolition and/or development schedules, the listed units may also appear in prior or future Annual Plans.
 Approvals by the PHA Board of Commissioners and HUD are required in order to proceed with demolition/disposition activities.